Fiat OBD2 Port Location

 First, make sure to look carefully under the dashboard.

-On some Fiats, the OBD-II is deep under the dashboard, which means you may need to slide under the dash and use a flashlight to locate it.
+On some Fiats, the OBD-II is deep under the dashboard, so you may need to slide under the dash and use a flashlight to locate it.

 Or the OBD2 port may also be next to the interior fuses.
-To access the port, you must remove the plastic trim from the dashboard to expose the fuses and the OBD2 port.
+To access the port, remove the plastic trim from the dashboard to expose the fuses and the OBD2 port.

 Where is the OBD port on a Fiat 500?

 The OBD2 port on a Fiat 500 can be found on the driver’s side under the dashboard.
-In certain years, you have to open the plastic rectangular plastic trim and remove the insert to access the OBD2.
+You must open the rectangular plastic trim in specific years and remove the insert to access the OBD2.

 Fiat Panda OBD2 port location?